logo image

 Berwick upon Tweed or just Berwick is a Town in Northumberland northeast England, 63 miles north of Newcastle, 3 miles south of the Border with Scotland.
 North Berwick is in Scotland, 39 miles north.

-Berwick is popular for its Ramparts / Town Walls, Museum & Art Gallery at the Ramparts, Bridges, Castle Ruins by the Bridges, and River or Sea Boat Trips.
-More area Attractions
+Berwick is popular for its Ramparts / Town Walls, Museum & Art Gallery at the Ramparts, Bridges, Castle Ruins by the Bridges, River or Sea Boat Trips and Walking.

 For Images on Mobile swipe right